Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 Slide 9:
 Description of preliminary data reprocessing; I re-processed the data from the 'close' column to create my target data.
 The date column was convert to a pandas datetime and reprocessed to include new column, ‘days’, to add to the dataframe.
 Slide 10:
 Description of how data was split into training and testing sets; Data was split into an 80/20 ratio, 80 % training on data and 20 % testing on data.
 I can see I have 2495 values for a training set and 624 for a testing set.
 I scaled the data for a standardscaler instance for my neural network.
-The  data I have is limited so having an unbalanced training and testing could be bad for my models.
 So far I have trained the model by splitting it from the entire data set, scaling the data and additional training will take place during the neural network model using the x_train_scaled data for fitting.
 Slide 11:
 Description of preliminary feature engineering and preliminary feature selection, including decision making process; The 'close' column consists of the final price of the ticker symbol for each trading day which has been used to find if the stock was up in price from the open price showing a 1 for sell and a 0 for buy if the stock did not go up in price for the day.
 The date column was converted to create new columns to add features to my machine learning model.
 I choose the 'days', 'years', 'Open' and 'Volume' columns for my feature selection
 Slide 12: